Why Children Need to Move So Much

 Being physically active is also associated with better memory in children.

 In this study, aerobically fit and unfit 9 and 10 year olds were measured against each other to see how their physical fitness level related to their brain health using MRI scans.
-It was found that children who were more fit had greater brain volume in the hippocampu region.
+It was found that children who were more fit had greater brain volume in the hippocampus region.

 The hippocampus is particularly known for being involved in memory.
 And indeed, the study found that fitter children performed better than their unfit peers on relational memory tasks.